-Getting your aim dialed in during the Battlefield 6 Beta can make the difference between dominating the battlefield and constantly respawning.
-With limited time to experience this highly anticipated shooter, you want every bullet to count.
-The community has been grinding through countless matches to discover the optimal sensitivity settings, deadzone configurations, and aim assist values that give you the competitive edge.
+Getting your aim dialed in Battlefield 6 can make the difference between dominating the battlefield and constantly respawning.
+Now that the full game is live, players have had time to test and refine the best setups across every platform.
+The community has spent hours experimenting with sensitivity settings, deadzone configurations, and aim assist values to find what truly gives you the competitive edge.

 Battlefield 6: Best Aim Settings That Actually Work